Kevin-Hernandez-Garza/python_work/README.md

 ### Chapter Six

 In this chapter we are learning all about dictionaries and how to store data in them.
+Dictonaries can be accessed through specific key/value pairs.
+Additionally, dictionaries are dynamic structures and allow you to add more key/value pairs once they have been created.